huggingface/blog/swift-coreml-llm.md

 ## `swift-transformers`

 [`swift-transformers`](https://github.com/huggingface/swift-transformers) is an in-progress Swift package that aims to provide a transformers-like API to Swift developers.
-Let's see what it has, and what's missing.
+Let's see what it has and what's missing.

 ### Tokenizers

-Tokenization solves two complementary tasks: adapt text input to the tensor format used by the model, and convert results from the model back to text.
-There's a lot of nuance involved, for example:
+Tokenization solves two complementary tasks: adapt text input to the tensor format used by the model and convert results from the model back to text.
+There's a lot of nuances involved, for example:

 - Do we use words, characters, groups of characters or bytes?
 - How should we deal with lowercase vs uppercase letters?
 Should we even deal with the difference?